chan2git/elastic-detection-lab/lab-recap.md

 The Linux VM is needed to install and run Zeek, which will collect logs on HTTP/network traffic within our local environment network.
 While any Linux distro should work, the distro of choice for this project is Ubuntu.

 The Attacker VM is needed to conduct interactions with the Target Victim VM, such as port scanning, sending over malicious files, remote PowerShell script execution, and establishing a reverse remote shell connection.
-These activities aim to trigger and validate our alert dectections.
+These activities aim to trigger and validate our alert detections.
 The Attacker VM of choice for this project is ParrotOS - alternatively Kali Linux can be used as the Attacker VM.
 More importantly, the tools needed for the Attacker VM is nmap, OWASP ZAP, Nikto, and Metasploit.

 The Target Victim VM is needed to be on the receiving end of the Attacker VM's activities.
 The Target Victim VM will have Elastic agents installed which will help to forward logs to our instance of Elastic Cloud.
 The choice of the Target Victim VM will be Windows 11.
 Additional requirements will include the installation of Windows Sysmon as an additional log source and configurations to improve PowerShell script execution visability.